Maat-ka-Ra Hatshepsut

 The following photo shows the Nile goose in more detail.
 The chisel strokes of the Amarna-iconoclasts around the goose show that the original figure was larger than the goose restored under Ramesses II.

 On the stern which is also shaped as an open Papyrus umbel two figures are depicted which can not be identified anymore (see photo below).
-One figure is standing at the far of the boat, the other is shown in front of it grasping Papyrus umbels.
+One figure stands at the far of the boat, the other is shown in front of it grasping Papyrus umbels.
 The figure at the end of the boat most likely carried an offering-tablet from which an open papyrus umbel and a wAs-sign are shown hinging down (for comparison see drawing of the scene from Kom Ombo).

 In the center of the boat and much larger than the two figures behind him the king is depicted but only his feet and lower legs have survived as traces of chisel strokes (the red arrows in the photo above point to the feet).